josebarbamontoya/chrono-sta/README.md

 ## Installation

-Chrono-STA is suported is suported on Windows, Unix, and macOS.
+Chrono-STA is suported on Windows, Unix, and macOS.

 To download Chrono-STA, use git, and clone with --recursive:
 ```